ptcrews/ptcrews.github.io/_sections/interests.md

 ## Technical

-### Applied Cybersecurity Club ![Applied Cyber Logo][applied-cyber-logo]
+### [Applied Cybersecurity Club][applied-cyber-website] ![Applied Cyber Logo][applied-cyber-logo]
 {: #applied-cyber}
-[website][applied-cyber-website]

-The Stanford Applied Cybersecurity Club has been a large part of my undergraduate career.
+The [Stanford Applied Cybersecurity Club][applied-cyber-website] has been a large part of my undergraduate career.
 As one of the leaders of the club, I have helped run several major workshops and events, while also working on interesting programming projects relating to computer security.

 #### Leadership
 {: #applied-cyber-leadership}